 The main house “maximize(s) green building techniques and materials in every detail, such as the minimizing of waste through careful reuse and recycling, the use of nontoxic and eco friendly paints and building products, and energy efficient house systems...and serves as a common space for guests and staff with kitchen, bathing, library, laundry, dining, living and teaching spaces.”
 The Yoga Studio, also located in the main house, is floored with sustainably harvested bamboo and has light pouring in through large windows on both sides, facing the mountains and the gardens.
 Yurts on the premises offer another way to enjoy the land through your stay, as you have the opportunity to sleep in the midst of the forest in a sacred circular space.
 Camping is also offered for those who wish to bring their own tents to set up on the land.

-The retreat includes three of the usual LA signature classes intended to deepen your practice, both physical and spiritual, complete with core connection and sermons of intention, to invite homecoming to and uniting of body and spirit.
-The practice is adaptive and can accommodate all abilities.and one restorative practice with sound healing and reiki.
-Meditation, both active and seated, is interspersed throughout.
+The retreat includes four of the usual LA signature classes intended to deepen your practice, both physical and spiritual, complete with core connection and sermons of intention, to invite homecoming to and uniting of body and spirit.
+The practices are adaptive and can accommodate all abilities and one restorative practice with sound healing and reiki.
+Meditation, both active and seated, interspersed throughout.
 Gillian and Russell, owners and directors of The Metta Earth Institute, co-create the retreat and share the mission and values of the Metta Earth experientially throughout the time together.
-Gillian offers a meditation on harvesting in which we get our hands in the dirt on the farm to learn to connect more deeply to plants and the earth and join in the art and meditation of remembering the great mother from which we all come and to which we all return.
+Gillian offers a tea making/ceremony in which we learn to connect more deeply to plants and the earth and join in the art and meditation of sipping and sharing space, which includes a walking meditation to the river to help us connect and attune to the water and the land, both vital elements of the tea to be made.
 Gillian and Russell share the mission of Metta Earth through their teachings and presence in daily ways that are woven into mundane interactions, making the ordinary extraordinary.
-Weather permitting, a bonfire helps us connect to the natural elements, allowing that energy to burn what no longer serves us and to kindle that which we wish to foster.
+Weather permitting, a bonfire will connect us to the natural elements, allowing that energy to burn what no longer serves us and to kindle that which we wish to foster.
 Russell is at the helm in the kitchen, and helps us to remember where our nourishment comes from.
 Through his gentle presence, he teaches us the power of service and awareness.

-Includes: all accommodations, all yoga, reiki, sound healing and meditation, a daily morning smoothie/juice offering before practice, three daily local organic meals, meditation on harvesting and lending a hand in the fields, farm tour/time with the animals, and a bonfire.
+Includes: all accommodations, all yoga, reiki, sound healing and meditation, a daily morning smoothie/juice offering before practice, three daily local organic meals, tea making and ceremony, farm tour.

 Does not include: transportation to and from the institute, purchases in the Metta Earth store.
 Items available for purchase may include cookbooks, fresh eggs, homemade kombucha, dried garlic and chilis, tinctures, maple syrup tapped from Metta Earth maples, homemade salves, and more.